NYPL/dgx-patron-creator-service/README.md

 ### Call the APIs

 You need credentials for making a successful API call to NYPL's Simplied Card Creator.
-You should set this credentials in the `.env` file and, for deployments, in the `deploy_environment.env` files.
+You should set this credentials in the `.env` file.
+For example,

 ```javascript
 CARD_CREATOR_USERNAME=username
 CARD_CREATOR_PASSWORD=password
 ```

-Please contact [NYPL's Simplied Card Creator team](https://github.com/NYPL-Simplified/card-creator) if you need the credentials.
+*Please contact [NYPL's Simplied Card Creator team](https://github.com/NYPL-Simplified/card-creator) if you need the credentials.*

 ### API Routes
 #### 1. Create a Patron